 Transfer of title is effectuated by the delivery and acceptance of a deed, in recordable form, to the subject real property.
 To be in recordable form, a deed must be signed, acknowledged and contain an adequate description of the property.
-While delivery and acceptance of a deed is sufficient to transfer title to real property, one must record the deed in the county clerk's office and pay the applicable taxes and fees to perfect the transfer.
+While delivery and acceptance of a deed is sufficient to transfer title to real property, the deed must be recorded in the county clerk's office and the applicable taxes and fees paid to perfect the transfer.

-This final step is important because New York State is a "racenotice" jurisdiction.
+This final step is important because New York State is a "race-notice" jurisdiction.
 This means a party can simultaneously issue two deeds to two separate parties for the same real property.
 The person who wins the "race" to the applicable county clerk's office and has their deed recorded first will be the owner of the real property, provided that the party had no knowledge of the other deed.